Kafaween/301-reading/read-44.md

 * Units of Measurement
 * Orders of Growth
 * Best Case, Worst Case, and Average Case

+# Linked Lists

+A **linked List** is a linear data structure and The elements in a linked are linked using pointers.

 ## Types of Linked List: